calloncampbell/forza-telemetry-bridge/README.md

 telemetry data to the IP address and port where ForzaBridge is listening.
 This is done in the "Gameplay & HUD" settings of the game under "UDP Race Telemetry".

-When the IP adfdress shows as '0.0.0.0' when you start the bridge, in Forza Motorsport (2023), you can just configure the local address '127.0.0.1', in other Forza games, you may need to use the local network IP address of the machine running ForzaBridge.
+When the IP address shows as '0.0.0.0' when you start the bridge, in Forza Motorsport (2023), you can just configure the local address '127.0.0.1', in other Forza games, you may need to use the local network IP address of the machine running ForzaBridge.